 All your long life, you have served the Goddess, and what have you accomplished?
 She has given you nothing.

 "Lies!" he shouted against the voice that tore through his mind.
+"Who are you?"

 He gritted his teeth as he tried to force the voice out of his mind when a vision passed before his eyes.

 Their world; green, new, remade - perfect.
 No war, no demons or tears or threats of destruction, only peace.
 And then he saw her.
 She was not dressed as a priestess; she was dressed like a queen - his queen.
 Instead of carrying a spear, in her arms she cradled a small bundle from which tiny hands reached up to tangle in her hair.
 When she looked at him, his heart thundered in his chest.
 Her eyes were filled with so much love, so much happiness.
 Without even thinking he could feel himself moving towards her.
 When he was near, she smiled up at him, and he could scarcely breathe.
-He reached out a hand to touch her face, and he could feel the warmth of her skin beneath his fingertips.
+He reached out to caress her face, and he could feel the warmth of her skin beneath his fingertips.

 "Anshar…" he heard her whisper as he leaned down to taste her lips.